maffyoo/Culture/Principles-Practices-Behaviours.md

 These principles produce code that is loosely coupled easy to reason about and simple to change.

+## Lean ##

+We believe in the principles of lean development.

+The flow of work
+fast feedback
+continuous learning and improvement

+and many of the detailed applications that this implies, many of which are reflected in this document

 ## Done means Done ##

 Code isnt "done" if it isn't running in production.
 For this reason only code that is shippable should be handed off from an engineer.